 - The tray on the bottom is too narrow so cats have to eat sideways instead of facing it.

-- It is a good idea to cover the top of the maze with a heavy object so this way your cat cannot see the food and the extra weight makes it harder for the cat to knock it over.
+- It is a good idea to cover the top of the maze with a heavy object.
+This way your cat cannot see the food and the extra weight makes it harder for the cat to knock it over.

 - You might want to stabilize the maze on the bottom if your cat is too determined when it comes to get food.

-- If your cat is not a kitten you will likely have to train or supervise it at least a few times until your pet gets used to it.
+- If your cat is not a curious kitty you will likely have to train or supervise it at least a few times until your feline friend gets used to it.

-This is a good treat food dispenser that works as advertised and requires your cat to work to get its treats/kibbles.
-It is very unpredictable whether your cat will love the Catit Sense Treat Maze, will ignore it, or will hate it.
+Catit Design Treat Maze is a good treat food dispenser that works as advertised and requires your cat to work to get its treats/kibbles.
+It’s very unpredictable whether your cat will love the Catit Sense Treat Maze, will ignore it, or will hate it.

 - To be used with a kitten.

 - To be used for multiple young cats in the household (securing the base).

 - For docile cats not aggressive for food.